wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

 |                       |  |               |
 *=========>-------------*//*-------------<=*
 </pre>

 svDJ seeks to:
-- keep and characterize single-junction and multi-junction reads-
+- keep and characterize single-junction and multi-junction reads
-- split chimeric amplicon fusions into their respective parts, which are each kept and analyzed as indepent molecules-
+- split chimeric amplicon fusions into their respective parts, which are each kept and analyzed as indepent molecules
-- keep just one half of duplex reads, to prevent double-counting of non-independent source molecules-
+- keep just one half of duplex reads, to prevent double-counting of non-independent source molecules
-- discard truncated and off-target reads as untrustworthy-
+- discard truncated and off-target reads as untrustworthy

 ### Read processing
 To facilitate analysis and characterization of all molecules types, svDJ uses